 Above: A new piece for my portfolio, based on feedback from SCBWI-LA. ©Robin Rosenthal For the past few months I’ve been working on new pieces for my portfolio based on the amazing feedback I received at the 2014 SCBWI LA Summer Conference.
 (I was one of six illustrators who received the SCBWI Mentorship Award, and I got to meet individually with six mentors who each gave me guidance on my work.
 It.
 Was.
 Awesome.
 Read more […]

+Above: My piece for Snow White and the Seven Dwarfs, an assignment for the Illustrators’ Intensive.
 I am still riding an inspired high from last weekend’s SCBWI Winter Conference.
 I’ve been to the conference four times now and the Illustrators’ Intensive Day is always the highlight for me.
 Art Director Cecilia Yung’s interview of Tomie dePaola was fantastic.
 They structured the talk around a comparison of Tomie’s book illustrations and his costume and set design work.
-Tomie and Cecilia drew insightful parallels between the stage and the picture book spread and picture […]
+Tomie […]

 Art Director Tova Diamond at Real Simple asked me to create some illustrations for an article about sleep for their 2013 family issue.
-The article, titled “Creatures of the Night” and written by Naomi Shulman, details different child sleep behaviors and how parents can handle them.
+The article, titled "Creatures of the Night," details different child sleep behaviors and how parents can handle them.
 Each behavior is represented by a different animal.
-I knew once I read the copy that I would have fun with it, and I immediately knew what I wanted to draw […]

-Fellow art director Jenn McManus recently tipped me off to We Art Boston, an awesome online auction of original children’s book art that starts today.
-Susan and Joe McKendry have collected over 100 original works of art from 50+ amazing children’s book illustrators and are auctioning them off online to raise money for the Emergency and Trauma Fund at Boston Children’s Hospital in memory of the Boston Marathon bombing victims.
-The auction runs through October 24. […]
+Above: Christoph Niemann: Petting Zoo, Limited Edition Silkscreen Print Fellow art director Jenn McManus recently tipped me off to We Art Boston, an awesome online auction of original children’s book art that starts today.
+Susan and Joe McKendry have collected over 100 original works of art from 50+ amazing children’s book illustrators and are auctioning them off online to raise money for the Emergency and Trauma Fund at Boston Children’s Hospital in memory of the Boston […]

 Last October, Liz introduced me to a great book called What Makes a Baby, written by Cory Silverberg and illustrated by Fiona Smyth.
 (I talked about it in my post on picture books and doing it.)
 Cory’s book, which approaches the reproductive process from a more inclusive perspective, was a Kickstarter smash hit: $65,516 pledged of a $9,500 goal.
 The first, self-published printing of What Makes a Baby sold out and it is now in its second print run […]